rikedyp/APLCourse/docs/Array-model.md

 The dimensions of an array are also known as **axes**.
 The most major cells, the rank `k-1` cells for an array of rank `k`, lie along the *first* axis.
 The least major cells are columns which lie along the *last* axis.

+In Dyalog, arrays can have up to 15 dimensions.

 For more details on the APL array model in Dyalog and other array languages, see [the APL Wiki article on the array model](https://aplwiki.com/wiki/Array_model).

 Now that you know how to describe the structure of an array in terms of its sub-arrays, let us look at how to apply functions to sub-arrays.